Why Choose Evertrek

 Train Ride - 1 1/2 Hours Aguas Calientes to Ollantaytambo.

 After a wholesome breakfast, your guide will pick you up at your hotel in Ollantaytambo and you will head to the famous Ollantaytambo Ruins in the Sacred Valley.
-This is an awesome place to hike around for the day.
+This is an awesome place to hike around for the day and pick up some cool souvenirs!

 You'll visit Hanan Huacaypata, one of the best-preserved parts of this Inca territory as well as the colourful Pisac Andean market which offers you deeper insights into the local culture, while enjoying the traditional clothing of the people of this region which attracts thousands of visitors from remote villagers in the area.